akhildevvr/Real-Time-Streaming-of-Sales-Data-using-AWS-Kinesis/README.md

 Part 1 : AWS Basics

-AWS IAM user and AWS configure command line utility
+1.AWS IAM user and AWS configure command line utility 2.S3 buckets
-S3 buckets
-Kinesis Data Stream
+3.Kinesis Data Stream
-Kinesis Firehose
+4.Kinesis Firehose
-EC2 and security group for SuperSet
+5.EC2 and security group for SuperSet
-AWS IAM User
+6.AWS IAM User

 IAM user are like ID card equivalent of real world.
 They just show who you are and what you can do (Permissions).
 We will create a user with name first_time_aws_user with ADMIN Privilages.

 AWS Configure Command Line Utility